 Based on the idea that employees and the Company have a relationship of mutual growth, and "the employees' growth means the company's growth," our policy for human resource development aims for a state in which 1) each employee implements the "RIKEN TECHNOS WAY" and grows into human resources that the Company expects them to be; and 2) the Company achieves growth simultaneously by uniting the abilities possessed by each individual and exerting it as an organizational capability.
 We will support further development of the Company by providing places for optimal work and environments where each and every employee can demonstrate the abilities required by the Company.
 We will actively develop human resources who can win amid global competition, support the growth and success of employees, bring together enhanced individual abilities through dialogue, and demonstrate collective strengths of the team.
+Based on these policies and ideas, we will respect the diversity of each and every employee and work to

 Based on these policies and ideas, we will respect the diversity of each and every employee and work to develop core human resources by giving them the opportunity to experience a career path in which they can fully leverage their abilities.

 Furthermore, in addition to education based on on-the-job training that also enhances basic skills in a manner suited to the unique characteristics of each position, the Company will also create opportunities for growth by enhancing career development training and other human resource development training.
+Furthermore, in addition to education based on on-the-job training that also enhances basic skills in a manner suited to the unique characteristics of each position, the Company will create opportunities for growth through the promotion of DE&I as well as career development training and other forms of human resource development training.

+(Specific measures)

-- (Specific measures) - Support for career development in which supervisors provide guidance to subordinates concerning growth and a diverse range of career paths - · Enhancement of onboarding training (language, manners, career, etc.) to ensure the active role of foreign nationals - Implementation of Diversity and Inclusion Promotion Project - (ii) Internal Environment Development Policy
+- Support for career development in which supervisors provide guidance to subordinates concerning growth and a diverse range of career paths - Enhancement of onboarding training (language, manners, career, etc.) to ensure the active role of foreign nationals - Launch and implementation of Diversity and Inclusion Promotion Project - (ii) Internal Environment Development Policy